News & Events

 EASL 2020: TARGET-NASH Oral Presentation & Abstract Poster Recap

-In August, Target RWE attended the 2020 Digital International Liver Congress, a virtual conference which replaced the in-person London, UK event in originally scheduled in April.
+In August 2020, Target RWE attended the annual Digital International Liver Congress, a virtual conference which replaced the in-person London, UK event in originally scheduled in April.
 Target RWE was selected to present a poster entitled “Predicting advanced fibrosis using non-invasive clinical tests and modern machine learning methods in TARGET-NASH.”
 It was presented by Peter Mesenbrink, PhD, Executive Director of Biostatistics from Novartis Pharmaceuticals.

 The focus of the talk was on predicting advanced fibrosis (stage 3-4 for Brunt or NAS score) in patients with non-alcoholic fatty liver disease (NAFLD) using the individual variables that contribute to either the Fibrosis-4 (FIB-4) index or NAFLD Fibrosis Score (NFS).
 Common thresholds for FIB-4 and NFS in the literature often result in either high specificity but low sensitivity, or high sensitivity but low specificity for predicting advanced fibrosis.
 Several modern prediction methodologies were trained and validated using 859 biopsies in a 3:1 ratio.